scarlosteixeira/Tetris-game/README.md

   })
 }
 ```
-* I added a score system, which increases the score geometrically as the number of removed rows increases, and also a level system, which increases by 1 for every 10 lines cleared.
+* I added a score system that calculates the score geometrically based on the number of removed rows, and a level system that increases by 1 for every 10 lines cleared.
+The score is displayed on the screen using a DOM element. <br><br>To implement the score system, I defined a gameScore function that takes the number of removed lines and calculates the score using the formula num = Math.pow(removedLines, 2) * 100, where num is the score and removedLines is the number of removed lines.
+The function then adds the score to the score variable and displays it on the screen using a DOM element.<br><br> For the level system, I defined a levelUp function that checks if the isRemoved variable is set true by the removeLine function and if the number of removed lines accumulated in the removedLinesAcc variable is divisible by 10.
+If both conditions are true, the function increases the level variable by 1 and increases the speed of the falling pieces by decreasing the fallSpeed variable.
+The function then displays the updated level and the number of removed lines on the screen using DOM elements.
+The isRemoved variable is reset to false after each check to prevent multiple level increases for a single set of removed lines.
 ``` javascript

 // game score